Force-Placed Auto Insurance: What It Is, Costs & How to Avoid It

 Pincher's Pro Tip

 Shopping for a new policy?
 Getting multiple quotes before your current policy expires ensures you have zero gap in coverage.
-Many insurers allow you to start a new policy the same day your old one ends.
+Many insurers allow you to start a new policy the same day your old one ends — eliminating any documentation gap that could trigger force-placement.

 How to Remove Force-Placed Insurance